Last updated on April 17, 2023

 Before technological advancement, all red gemstones were considered rubies, including garnet.
 Both are red and sparkly, so no one wondered why the difference even mattered.

 Today, the difference matters because ruby is one of the four precious gemstones, along with diamond, emerald and sapphire, and garnet is a somewhat abundant semi-precious gem.
 Both stones have some benefits to offer, but the actual value of rubies is significantly higher.

 Garnet refers to a large group of silicate minerals, that share a similar crystal structure and physical properties but vary in chemical composition.
 With different varieties and chemical formulas, garnets can be formed in many ways.
 However, in general, garnet crystals form when sedimentary rocks get subjected to immense pressure and temperature.
 Such conditions melt the rock, and as it cools, it crystallizes in cracks and gaps in metamorphic rock surroundings.
 Once silicate material mixes with other chemical impurities, it creates various garnet colours.

 Garnet vs Ruby Colour and Light

 Both ruby and garnet have deep red colours.
 However, there are several distinctions in their colour, hue and intensity, which help us set garnet and ruby apart.

 Ruby gets its red colour from the presence of chromium microelements, while garnet is coloured red by iron during its formation process.
 This difference causes rubies to have a more intense shade of red.
 In comparison, garnet appears slightly lighter and paler.
-In addition, ruby has a cooler red undertone and sometimes appears purplish or bluish, while garnet has a warmer hue and leans towards an orangy-yellowish shade.
+In addition, ruby has a cooler red undertone and sometimes appears purplish or bluish, while garnet has a warmer hue and leans towards an orang-yellowish shade.

 It is also worth mentioning that ruby comes in red colour only, while garnet is usually red, however; it can be pink, purple, brown, yellow, orange, green, black and colour-change, which appears blue in daylight and red or purple under artificial light.